 We have discussed constraints from direct searches at current LHC data in Scenario-I ($\nu_R$ being heavier than the dark scalars) and in Scenario-II ($\nu_R$ being lighter than the dark scalars).
-We have shown that a portion of the parameter space in Scenario-I is now highly constrained by the search for chargino-neutralino pair productions, whose data can be recast to restrict our model as the $\eta_2^\pm$ and $\eta_I^{}$ production provides similar final states, {\it i.e.}, $\eta_2^\pm \eta_I \to W^\pm Z \eta_R\eta_R$ with $\eta_R^{}$ being the dark matter.
+We have shown that a portion of the parameter space in Scenario-I is constrained by the search for chargino-neutralino pair productions, whose data can be recast to restrict our model as the $\eta_2^\pm$ and $\eta_I^{}$ production provides similar final states, {\it i.e.}, $\eta_2^\pm \eta_I \to W^\pm Z \eta_R\eta_R$ with $\eta_R^{}$ being the dark matter.
 We have found that the case for $m_{\eta_1^\pm} = 200$ GeV, the dark matter mass ($m_{\eta_R}$) to be 63 GeV and $\theta = 0$ is now excluded by the direct search at the LHC, while a non-zero mixing case is allowed for a larger mass of $m_{\eta_2^\pm}$, e.g., $m_{\eta_2^\pm} > 500$ GeV (for $\theta \sim 6^\circ $) and $m_{\eta_2^\pm} > 300$ GeV (for $\theta \sim 12^\circ$).
-In Scenario-II, however, the LHC bound can be relaxed as compared with Scenario-I, because other decay channels of the dark scalar bosons becomes open, such as $\eta_{R,I} \to \nu_L\nu_R$ and $\eta_{1,2}^\pm \to \ell_L^\pm\nu_R$.
+In Scenario-II, the LHC bound can be relaxed as compared with Scenario-I, because other decay channels of the dark scalar bosons become open, such as $\eta_{R,I} \to \nu_L\nu_R$ and $\eta_{1,2}^\pm \to \ell_L^\pm\nu_R$.
 In particular, for the case with $\theta = \pi/4$ and the nearly degenerate masses between $\eta_1^\pm$ and $\nu_R$, the current constraints from searches for chargino-neutralino as well as slepton at the LHC do not exclude the parameter space.
 For both the scenarios, the constraint from the direct search at the LHC becomes significantly stronger when the efficiency factor $\epsilon$ gets larger in future updates of LHC data.
 For example, almost all the parameter region in Scenario-I with $m_{\eta_1^\pm} = 200$~GeV and $m_{\eta_R}=63$~GeV can be excluded by taking $\epsilon \gtrsim 30\%$.